 As-built Requirements

 In accordance with Section 5.10.3 of the Generator Interconnection Agreement, the Interconnection Customer shall deliver to the Participating TO and CAISO “as-built” drawings, information and documents for the Interconnection Customer’s Interconnection Facilities and the Electric Generating Unit(s), consisting of: a one-line diagram, a site plan showing the Large Generating Facility and the Interconnection Customer’s Interconnection Facilities, plan and elevation drawings showing the layout of the Interconnection Customer’s Interconnection Facilities, a relay functional diagram, relaying AC and DC schematic wiring diagrams and relay settings for all facilities associated with the Interconnection Customer's step-up transformers, the facilities connecting the Generating Facility to the step-up transformers and the Interconnection Customer’s Interconnection Facilities, and the impedances (determined by factory tests) for the associated step-up transformers and the Electric Generating Units.
 The Interconnection Customer shall provide the Participating TO and the CAISO specifications for the excitation system, automatic voltage regulator, Generating Facility control and protection settings, transformer tap settings, and communications, if applicable.
 Any deviations from the relay settings, machine specifications, and other specifications originally submitted by the Interconnection Customer shall be assessed by the Participating TO and the CAISO pursuant to the appropriate provisions of this LGIA and the GIDAP.
-Such information shall be provided within 120 days of the Commercial Operation Date of the Generating Facility.
+Such information shall be provided within 120 days of the COD of the Generating Facility.

-If the Participating TO and CAISO do not receive the “as-built” drawings, information and documents within the 120 days, the Interconnection Customer shall be subject to penalties in accordance with Section 37.6.1 of the CAISO tariff.
+If the Participating TO and CAISO do not receive the “as-built” drawings, information, and documents within the 120 days, the Interconnection Customer shall be subject to penalties in accordance with Section 37.6.1 of the CAISO Tariff.

 Retirement